epinnette/data-viz-repository/assign3-4.md

 2. This led to a change in the presumed audience.
 Instead of the general public, it switched the audience to decision-makers, which is relevant for a portion of the original visual's audience (U.S. Congressmembers).

-3. My friends really liked the inclusion of those policy moments! (typical public policy grad students).
+3. My friends really liked the inclusion of those policy moments (typical public policy grad students)!

 4. It isn't immediately clear from the sketches whether the visual shows number of teen mothers, number of teen pregnancies, or number of teen births, which are ultimately related but distinct.